da03/implicit_chain_of_thought/README.md

 ```

 In this example, the input is `9 1 7 3 * 9 4 3 3` (corresponding to `3719*3349`), the chain-of-thought is `1 7 4 3 3 + 0 6 7 8 4 1 ( 1 3 2 2 8 1 ) + 0 0 7 5 1 1 1 ( 1 3 9 7 9 2 1 ) + 0 0 0 7 5 1 1 1`, and the output is `1 3 9 4 5 4 2 1` (corresponding to `12454931`).

+## Approaches

+### 1. Summed up hidden states

+In this approach, we train the teacher on one multiplication data from original paper.
+Later, we will use this teachers to extract hidden states. <br>

 After training the teacher, we need to combine two rows from original data to create train_combined (or as I called it train 2x2) using the code below.